Table of contents

 Shime/Jime Waza and Kansetsu Waza

-If opponent is sitting on ground and you are behind him, you can use your left hand to stretch the front of his left Eri and right hand to subsequently grab high in that left Eri.
-Then, cross arms by holding with left hand right Eri.
-Now, by pulling hands you can strangle opponent.
-While performing the strangulation fall with your back on the ground and Uke on top of you, place legs on top of him to block him from escaping.
-Maintain strangulation until Uke submits.
+If Uke is sitting with his back turned to Tori, from the back Tori can use his left hand to stretch the front of Uke’s left Eri and right hand to subsequently grab high in that left Eri.
+Then, Tori should cross his arms by holding with his left hand high in the right Eri of Uke.
+Now, Tori can pull his hands to perform a strangulation.
+While performing the strangulation Tori can fall on his back with Uke on top, place his legs to entangle Uke and block him from escaping.

-If opponent is sitting on ground and you are behind him, you can choke him with the forearm of your right arm while holding palms of both hands together.
-While choking Uke, fall on your back with Uke on top, place legs on top of him to block him from escaping the chokehold.
+If Uke is sitting with his back turned to Tori, from the back Tori can choke Uke with Tori’s right forearm while holding both hands palms together.
+While performing the chokehold Tori can fall on his back with Uke on top, place his legs to entangle Uke and block him from escaping.
 Use force to choke and wait for submission.

-Uke can prevent you from choking him by hiding his neck by lowering his chin down.
+Uke can prevent you from choking him by lowering his chin down and hiding the front of his neck.
 Then strangulation may be used instead.

 video